|

 streams in Northeastern Minnesota, USA.
 It was designated a

-limited hiking) area.
-The BWCAW sits alongside of the Canadian Quetico
+very limited hiking) area.
+The BWCAW sits alongside of the Canadian

-Provincial Park, another one million acres set aside for wilderness
+Quetico Provincial Park, another one million acres set aside for

-canoeing.
-We live here and present our "Qigong Women in the
+wilderness canoeing.
+We live here and present our "Qigong Women in

 Use your browsers "Go Back" button to return to the